hypeJunction/hypeCategories/readme.md

 The master branch has been switched to Elgg 1.9.+ development.
 Legacy 1.8 code is in elgg1.8 branch.

+## Upgrading to 3.1

+The focus of 3.1 is to improve performance.
+There are several changes that should  not but may affect your install:

+1. Subcategory querying no longer uses LEFT JOIN for retrieving 'priority' metadata.
+If you are missing categories from your list, run a batch query and set priority on all your categories to 0 (this will place them at the end of the list)

 ## Installing with Composer